 Judith regularly gives Alexander workshops and talks in Britain and Europe particularly on how to introduce the work to Musicians and has recently taught in Malta, Estonia and Paris.
 Judith also collaborates with Sue Merry on the Developing Self project, training Alexander teachers to work in schools and co ordinates the STAT Alexander in Education project.

 Judith regularly writes about the work and gave the 2014 Alexander memorial lecture.
 She collaborated with Peter Buckoke to write the popular RCM book, “The Alexander Technique for Musicians”, published by Bloomsbury.
 The book is soon to be translated into Chinese and Japanese.
 Judith has also had films made about the Alexander Technique in Education and the Performing Arts.

 Judith has a particular interest in empowering young people in their lives through Alexander’s ideas and intelligent movement.
 Judith has begun ‘Movement for Musicians’ classes at the RCM, teaching Yoga and Tai Chi – The RCM is the one of the few colleges in the world that offers movement classes especially designed for musicians.

 RCM.
 JRAM.
 LCATT

-Peter Buckoke – Course Administrator
+Peter Buckoke – Faculty